SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ^^^^^^^^^^^

-To run the code, the input file *C2H2_rt_response.inp* that contains namelist variables and their values for the linear response calculation is required.
+To run the code, the input file *C2H2_rt_response.inp* that contains input keywords and their values for the linear response calculation is required.
 The binary file *C2H2_gs.bin* that is created in the ground state calculation and pseudopotential files are also required.
 The pseudopotential files should be the same as those used in the ground